-The September papers contain a great amount of detail on the processes involved in the roll-out of the twelve principles recommendations, but no detail of what exactly will be rolled out and nothing in the way of challenge of RBKC over its adherence to their policy.
+The September papers contain a great amount of detail on the processes involved in the roll-out of the twelve principles recommendations, but no detail of what exactly will be rolled out and nothing in the way of challenge to RBKC over its adherence to their policy.

 The committee notes that a ‘listening forum’ is to take place at the end of October 2018 at Chelsea Academy.
-There is also an update from RBKC’s Director of Governance and Co-ordination, Heather Wills, that contains details of procedure but lacks items that pertain to any substantive changes affecting the public.
+There is also an update from RBKC’s Director of Governance and Co-ordination, Heather Wills, that contains details of procedures but lacks items that pertain to any substantive changes affecting the public.

 Michael Clarke – Director of Communications, RBKC

 Cllr Gerard Hargreaves – former member of the committee; Lead, Communities and Culture, RBKC

 No scrutiny of the council’s Twelve Principles.
 Wills reports to the committee that the Borough and Area Governance Review Panel had met in October.
 This panel features later in this article.

 Like in November, December’s meeting sees no challenge or scrutiny of good governance.
 Heather Wills reports that a ‘listening forum’ will take place.